 The result of having two units of measure is that calculators will often have a setting of one or the other.
 So it is useful and even required to know how to convert from one unit to the other unit.

-Convert Angle from Degrees to Radians
+Converting Degrees to Radians

-Convert Angle from Radians to Degrees
+Converting Radians to Degrees

-To convert an angle from radians to degrees divide by pi and then multiply by 180.
+To convert an angle from radians to degrees multiply the angle by and then divide by radians.

 Constants τ (tau) and π (pi)

 τ (tau) is a geometric constant approximately equal to 6.283.
 The number is naturally occuring as any circle's circumference divided by its radius.